lexbalan/Modest/docs/def/type.md

 # Type Definition

-Type definition bound an *identifier* with a type.
+Type definition bounds an *identifier* with a type.

 #### Common form
 ```